Get the Recipes

 Take a look here:

-You can see that the layer of dried meat in a 4-week aged piece of beef is as thick as one aged for over 8 weeks.
+You can see that the layer of dried meat in a four-week aged piece of beef is as thick as one aged for over eight weeks.
 No matter how long I aged the steak, the waste was about the same—just about a centimeter from the exterior cut faces.

 If it's not moisture loss, what factors do affect the flavor of aged beef?

 A couple of things.
 The first is enzymatic breakdown of muscle proteins into shorter fragments, which alters their flavor in desirable ways.
 But this effect is completely secondary to the far more important change that occurs when fat is exposed to oxygen.
-It's the oxidation of fat as well as bacterial action on the surfaces of the meat that cause the most profound flavor change—the funkiness you get in meat that has been aged for over 30 days.
+It's the oxidation of fat, as well as bacterial action on the surfaces of the meat, that causes the most profound flavor change—the funkiness you get in meat that has been aged for over 30 days.

-It's true that much of this funky flavor is concentrated on the outermost portions of the meat—the parts that largely get trimmed away—and for this reason, if you want to get the most out of your aged meat, it's vitally important that you serve it with the bone attached.
-Unlike the fat cap, which gets completely removed and discarded, the outer areas of bones will still house tons of oxidized fat and affected meat.
-The aromas from this meat reaches your nose as you're eating, altering your entire experience.
-Lovers of aged steak also prize the spinalis—the outer cap of meat on a ribeye—for its richer, more highly aged flavor.
+It's true that much of this funky flavor is concentrated on the outermost portions of the meat—the parts that largely get trimmed away—and, for this reason, if you want to get the most out of your aged meat, it's vitally important that you serve it with the bone attached.
+Unlike the fat cap, which is completely removed and discarded, the outer areas of bones will still house tons of oxidized fat and affected meat.
+The aromas from this meat reach your nose as you're eating, altering your entire experience.
+Lovers of aged steak also prize the spinalis (again, that's the outer cap of meat on a ribeye) for its richer, more highly aged flavor.

 It's very simple and requires virtually no special equipment.
 There are just a few things you'll need:

 - Fridge space.
-The best thing you can use is a dedicated mini-fridge, one that you can keep closed so that the meat smells don't permeate your other food and vice versa.
+The best thing you can use is a dedicated mini fridge, one that you can keep closed so that the meat smells don't permeate the rest of your food, and vice versa.
 It can get a little... powerful.
-The mini-fridge I kept by my desk would fill the office with the aroma of aging meat if I peeked inside it for even a moment or two.
+The mini fridge I kept by my desk would fill the office with the aroma of aging meat if I peeked inside it for even a moment or two.
 Similarly, aged meat can pick up aromas from your refrigerator.
-Unless your refrigerator is odor-free, a mini-fridge is the way to go.
+Unless your refrigerator is odor-free, a mini fridge is the best possible option.

 - A rack.
 Your meat must be elevated on a rack.
 I tried aging a piece of meat on a plate and directly on the floor of the fridge.
 Bad idea.
-The part in contact with the plate doesn't dehydrate properly and ends up rotting.
-Aging on a wire rack or directly on the wire shelf of a fridge is the way to go.
+The part in contact with the plate didn't dehydrate properly and ended up rotting.
+Aging on a wire rack, or directly on the wire shelf of a fridge, is the way to go.

 - Time.
 Patience, little grasshopper.
 You will be rewarded with the steak of your dreams for your patience.

 But what about humidity?
-I hear humidity needs to be kept [high or low or medium or non-existent or etc]?
-Where should it be and how can I control it?
+I hear humidity needs to be kept high [or low, or medium, or nonexistent, or et cetera]?
+Where should it be, and how can I control it?

-The three different fridges I aged meat in were all at different humidity levels.
-The mini-fridge was consistently high—around 80% through the entire aging process (I kept it there by leaving a small tray of water in the back of it).
+The three different fridges I used to aged meat all had different humidity levels.
+The mini fridge's was consistently high—around 80% through the entire aging process (I kept it there by leaving a small tray of water in the back of it).
 One piece was left in the office fridge, which was opened and closed regularly throughout the process.
-It ranged from 30 to 80%, with no regularity.
-Finally, my home fridge is lower in humidity, closer to around 50% at all times (close to ambient room humidity).
+Its humidity ranged from 30 to 80%, with no regularity.
+Finally, my home fridge was lower in humidity, closer to 50% at all times (similar to ambient room humidity).

 Guess what?
 All three produced excellent aged beef.

 And it makes sense.
-As my testing above showed, after the first couple weeks, the outer layers of the beef become all but impenetrable to moisture.
-It really doesn't make much difference how humid or dry the environment is, the internal meat is protected.
+As my testing above shows, after the first couple of weeks, the outer layers of the beef become all but impervious to moisture.
+It really doesn't make much difference how humid or dry the environment is; the internal meat is protected.
 That's good news for home dry-agers!

 I had tasters taste steaks aged for various lengths of time.
-In order to ensure that all steaks were fairly ranked and that differences in actual cooking were minimized, I cooked them in a sous-vide water bath to 127°F before finishing them with a cast iron pan/torch combo.
+In order to ensure that all steaks were fairly ranked and that differences in actual cooking were minimized, I cooked them to 127°F in a sous vide water bath before finishing them with a cast iron pan/torch combo.
 Steaks were tasted completely blind.

-The final results were largely a matter of personal preference, but here's a rough guide to what happens over the course of 60 days:
+The results showed that aging time was largely a matter of personal preference, but here's a rough guide to what happens over the course of 60 days:

 I've Got Some More Questions!

-Wet aging is simple: put your beef in a cryovack bag and let it sit on the shelf (or more likely on refrigerated trucks as it gets shipped across the country) for a few weeks.
-Tell your customers that it's aged, sell it at a premium.
+Wet aging is simple: Put your beef in a Cryovac bag, and let it sit on the shelf (or, more likely, on refrigerated trucks as it gets shipped across the country) for a few weeks.
+Tell your customers that it's aged; sell it at a premium.

 For starters, there is no oxidation of fat in wet aging, which means that there is no development of funky flavors.
 A minimal amount of flavor change will occur through enzymatic reactions, but they are, well, minimal.
-Additionally, wet aging prevents the drainage of excess serum and meat juices.
-Tasters often report wet-aged meat as tasting "sour" or "serum-y."
+Additionally, wet-aging prevents the drainage of excess serum and meat juices.
+Tasters often report that wet-aged meat tastes "sour" or "serum-y."

-Wet aging can produce the same tenderizing and mositure-retention benefits as dry aging, but that's about it.
+Wet-aging can offer the same tenderizing and moisture-retaining benefits as dry-aging, but that's about it.
 In reality, wet-aging is a product of laziness and money-grubbing.
-It's easy to let that cryo-vacked bag of beef from the distributor sit around for a week before opening the bag, allowing you to call it "aged" and sell it for a higher price.
+It's easy to let that Cryovacked bag of beef from the distributor sit around for a week before the bag is opened, allowing it to be called "aged" and sold for a higher price.
 I don't buy it.
-When you are being sold "aged" meat, be sure to ask whether it's been dry-aged or wet aged.
+When you are being sold "aged" meat, be sure to ask whether it's been dry-aged or wet-aged.
 If they don't know the answer or are unwilling to share, it's best to assume the worst.

-The other drawback to wet-aging: it can't be carried out for as long as dry-aging.
-It seems counter-intuitive, considering a wet-aged hunk of meat is largely protected by the outside environment.
-But if even a smidge of harmful anaerobic bacteria makes its way into that bag, the meat will rot inside its cover giving no indication that it's done so until you open it up.
+The other drawback to wet-aging: It can't be carried out for as long as dry-aging.
+It seems counterintuitive, considering that a wet-aged hunk of meat is largely protected by the outside environment.
+But if even a smidge of harmful anaerobic bacteria makes its way into that bag, the meat will rot inside its cover, giving no indication that it's done so until you open it up.